XeTK/JavaBot/README.md

 All code should conform to [Oracle's code conventions](http://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html) and should compile for Java6 and above.

-Plugins - All plugins should be placed in `src/` and must use the PluginTemp interface, any additional classes must be put under package `addon.*pluginname*`.
+Plugins - All plugins should be placed in `src/` and must use the Plugin interface, any additional classes must be put under package `addon.*pluginname*`.